bsomps/OpenGeoPlotter/README.md

 Requires Python version 3.11.

-Download all files from 'master' branch (click Code -> Download Zip) Then extract the contents of the .Zip and install requirements in your envoirnment via:
+Download all files from 'master' branch (click Code -> Download ZIP) Then extract the contents of the ZIP and install requirements in your envoirnment via:

 `pip install -r requirements.txt`